p-ortmann/dyntapy/dtapy/core/nb_debugging.md

-numba debugging boundscheck is always disabled by default, enable it by changing the numba yaml
+numba debugging boundscheck is always disabled by default, enable it by changing the .numba_config.yaml .
+The wdir for running needs to contain this file.